Chart Color Schemes

 Marrickville - South is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas from 2032 to 2041.
-Future trends indicate a population increase just below the median national statistical area, with an expected growth of 1,574 persons to 2041 based on latest numbers, recording a gain of 9.4% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by the former data.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends indicate an increase just below the median of national statistical areas, with Marrickville-South expected to grow by 1,574 persons to 2041 based on latest annual ERP population numbers, reflecting a gain of 9.4% over the 17 years.

 Frequently Asked Questions - Population